 - Start with a large, clean pot.
 Add sugar and water and place over medium-low heat.
 Stir until the sugar is dissolved.

 - Stop stirring completely and bring the heat up to medium.
 Watch closely as the sugar syrup turns from clear, to pale yellow, to a dark amber color.
-Have your heavy cream ready.
+This will take about 10 minutes, while you wait, heat up the heavy cream in a separate pot on the stove or in the microwave.
+You want it pretty warm so it doesn’t cause the caramel to seize.

-- As soon as the sugar is dark amber in color, remove from heat and slowly drizzle in the heavy cream, whisking constantly.
-Do this carefully, the drastic temperature difference of the cold cream is going to cause the sauce to bubble violently at first, and then settle after a few seconds as the temperature evens out.
+- As soon as the sugar is dark amber in color, remove the pot from heat and slowly drizzle in the warm heavy cream, whisking as you do.
+Do this carefully because the caramel is going to bubble violently at first, and then settle as the temperature evens out.
+Place the pot back over low heat and add the butter and salt, cook until the butter is melted and the sauce is smooth.

 - Start with a clean pot.
 If there is any debris the sugar crystals will want to cling to it, which can cause the caramel to crystallize.